 The current global Learning Management System market is on the rise and will continue to grow.
 It is expected to double in the next five years, increasing from $13.4 billion in 2020 to $25.7 billion by 2025.
-So, if you thought about building your own LMS, you should definitely go for it.
+The potential is huge.
+So, how to develop an LMS, you might ask?

 The answer is simple.
 At MindK, we believe that the success formula of creating top-notch products involves two key factors – a clear well-turned development process and an experienced tech partner to make it happen.

 At MindK we’ve developed dozens of successful software products from the ground up (including solutions for e-learning).
 Based on our experience, we’ve prepared a step-by-step guide on how to launch a learning management system from scratch without hasty or precipitous decisions.

 Let’s proceed to the action strategy.